ltdenard/ltdenard/README.md

 # 👋 Hey there, I'm @ltdenard

 I'm a passionate developer, Linux enthusiast, and cybersecurity tinkerer.
-I spend my time building tools that automate, protect, and empower—from AI-powered scambaiting to distro discovery engines and cybersecurity collections.
+I build tools that automate, protect, and empower—from AI-powered scambaiting to large-scale link crawling and IP reputation tracking.

 ---